scriban/scriban/doc/language.md

     {{if !name; name = "default"; end; name }}
     ```

-Inside a code block, except for the EOL after each statement, white spaces characters are not affecting the parsing.
-There is only one case where whitespace is used to disambiguate between an array indexer and an array initializer.
+In a code block, white space characters have no impact on parsing, with the exception of the end-of-line character following each statement.
+The only exception is when white space is used to distinguish between an array indexer and an array initializer.

-Also, if a statement is an expression (but not an assignment expression), the result of the expression will be output to the rendering output of the template:
+Additionally, when a statement is an expression (but not an assignment expression), the result of the expression will be displayed in the template's output:

 > **input**
 ```scriban-html